Fonta1n3/FullyNoded/Docs/QandA.md

 **You are also better off launching Tor as a service**<br/>
 1. first ensure tor has stopped
-2. then open a terminal and paste in `brew services start tor`, this will ensure Tor always launches automatically when your mac starts, if you want to stop tor run `brew services stop tor`
+2. then open a terminal and paste in `brew services start tor`, this will ensure Tor always launches automatically when your mac starts, if you want to stop tor run `brew services stop tor`<br/>

 #### Question : How can I test the network connection between them (FN and Node)?